Part 1: Teaching Students What Self-Regulation Is and Why It Is Important

 Jot down your thoughts on page 4 of the Educator Workbook and consider sharing your example with your students.

-Students are asked to identify why self-regulation is important to them in the next activity.
+Students are asked in the next activity to identify why self-regulation is important to them.
 When we focus on helping students identify a personal connection between things they want to accomplish and learning self-regulation, it will increase their engagement in learning.

 People self-regulate to accomplish steps toward achieving their goals.
 Students who have learned about self-regulation (and consistently use it in school) experience benefits such as completing more of their homework on time, doing better in their classes, and feeling more in control of their learning (Gaumer Erickson & Noonan, 2021).